 Brooke feels lucky to have been born into a family whose passion was breeding and training horses for a living.
 She often comments that she was “riding before she was born.”
-If you get to know her, you’ll find her most often bragging about her parents, or her husband, and less about herself.
+If you get to know her, you’ll find her most often bragging about her parents and less about herself.
 She is a passionate, humble equine enthusiast who carries on a family tradition in working with horses.

 HOW IT ALL BEGAN...

-Brooke's parents have been in the horse industry for over 60 years.
+Brooke's parents were in the equestrian industry for over 60 years.
 They founded and operated Triangle Fox Hunt in Raleigh, NC where her father also acted as the Hound Master.
 As their love for horses expanded, the formation of Horseshoe Acres Riding Stable was formed, also in Raleigh.
 Horseshoe Acres flourished, so much so, they expanded to Washington, D.C. where they owned and operated the largest riding stable in the country, Pegasus Meadowbrook Riding Stable, averaging 750 students a week.

 While living in D.C., her father managed the Washington International and was responsible for all equestrian events.
 He then went on to organize and manage the equine meets for the Pan American Games.
 The family also traveled the U.S. judging at various horse shows.
 They remained highly involved with Hunters until her father claimed a Thoroughbred race horse.